How can I join the Eisenhower Series?+

 A highlight of the class experience is the national meeting, a three-day event for all National Excellence in Public Service Series organizations in Washington D.C. each Spring.

 Who is in charge of the Series?+

-An Honorary Board of Governors is responsible for selecting class members.
+A voluntary Honorary Board of Governors is responsible for selecting class members.

 The current Kansas Republican Party chairperson also chairs the Series as an extension of grassroots education and activism across the state.

 Learn more about the history of the National Excellence in Public Service Series and the Dwight D. Eisenhower Series.

 Does the Series endorse candidates?+

 The organization does not endorse individual candidates or take a position in ballot measures.
 While not explicitly endorsing candidates, The Series encourages volunteerism and support for local, state and federal GOP candidates in general elections.